Amalie Shi

 About Me

-She holds a Master’s degree in Biomedical Engineering from Johns Hopkins University and a Bachelor’s degree in Biomedical Engineering from the Georgia Institute of Technology.
+I hold a Master’s degree in Biomedical Engineering from Johns Hopkins University and a Bachelor’s degree in Biomedical Engineering from the Georgia Institute of Technology.

-Amalie’s professional interests include software architecture, data engineering, and the application of automation to improve compliance, interoperability, and efficiency in clinical systems.
+My professional interests include software architecture, data engineering, and the application of automation to improve compliance, interoperability, and efficiency in clinical systems.

-She is a certified Project Management Professional (PMP), Engineer in Training (EIT), ISTQB Certified Test Automation Engineer (CTAL-TAE), and ASQ Certified Six Sigma Yellow Belt (CSSYB).
+I am a certified Project Management Professional (PMP), Engineer in Training (EIT), ISTQB Certified Test Automation Engineer (CTAL-TAE), and ASQ Certified Six Sigma Yellow Belt (CSSYB).

 Research Experience